A Network Formation Model Based on Subgraphs: Proofs

 \

-\begin{lem} Any event (in the Borel $\sigma$-algebra) associated with any SUGM has a probability that is an analytic function (and so it is in $C^\infty$), and has derivatives and cross partials at all levels being uniformly continuous and bounded on the whole parameter space of $[0,1]^k$. \end{lem}
+\begin{lem} Any event (in the discrete $\sigma$-algebra generated by all possible realizations of all subgraphs) associated with any SUGM has a probability that is an analytic function (and so it is in $C^\infty$), and has derivatives and cross partials at all levels being uniformly continuous and bounded on the whole parameter space of $[0,1]^k$. \end{lem}

-\begin{proof}[{\bf Proof}] An `outcome' (the basic states underlying the Borel $\sigma$-algebra) is a specification of exactly which subgraphs form and which do not - so a complete specification of what happens.
+\begin{proof}[{\bf Proof}] An `outcome' is a specification of exactly which subgraphs form and which do not - so a complete specification of what happens.
 Any event then corresponds to a set of outcomes, and so its probability is a sum of probabilities of the outcomes.
+Each outcome's probability is of the form